sebmart/NYC-timing/README.md

 - visualizer/algorithmOutput.jl: visualize algorithm results on Manhattan

 ## LP parameters
 At the top of fast_LP.jl, there is a (very) long list of parameters to be fed into the method.
 This is inelegant but clear.
 Users should take time to familiarize themselves with these parameters.
+Parameters are specified in params.jl.
+Running params.jl will create a single parameter file that can then be used as input to the LP.